Living on the Fermi Edge: On Baryon Transport and Fermi Condensation

 Let us come back to the actual situation of baryon transport, and reset the cutoff $\Lambda$ as well as $\kF$ to be free and independent parameters.
 In \Figref{fig:muT} we show the critical temperatures in the $T-\mu$ plane for an example cutoff of $\Lambda=150\,\mathrm{Mpc}$ next to the validity region of the Sommerfeld expansion, \Eqref{eq:noTc}, and an arbitrary example for the usual evolution of $T$ and $\mu$ under redshifts.

 Clearly, it is not necessary to tailor $\Lambda$ to a Bessel cutoff to obtain a critical temperature akin to $T_{c,0}$, where scale invariance is restored (the critical temperatures obtained for Bessel cutoffs provide lower bounds for critical temperatures obtained with all other cutoffs).
 Crucially, note that the transport of modes in the power spectrum as a function of redshift proceeds very similar to the transport as a function of temperature, best visualized from the inset in \Figref{fig:PTI} (left).
 The illustrated transport of modes \textit{is} the behavior displayed in the observed structure-formation transport function of the Universe, \Figref{fig:T}.
 Given $T/\mu$ of our potentially structure-forming Fermi gas and the overall appearance of its transport function, we conclude that the fermions that might be responsible for the large scale structure of the Universe have already undergone this phase transition; i.e.\ data that tells us, we sit below the critical point.
 At the critical temperature the Fermi gas becomes scale invariant, and observation indicates that the fermions get stuck at this symmetry enhanced point: So far we had looked at the transport from redshifts of $z\approx1100$ down to today, fitted to the observed baryon transport function.
 Having the transport anchored at today, as in Eq.~\eqref{eq:transport}, we might as well look at the ``whole'' transport, say down from $z\approx 10^{10}$ to today, and find that it does not differ much from the one down from $z\approx1100$.
-On the other hand, if the power spectrum were fixed for redshifts below the critical point this would allow us to compute the \textit{absolute} power spectrum today irrespective of further redshifts.
+On the other hand, if the power spectrum were fixed for redshifts below the critical point this would allow us to compute the \textit{absolute} power spectrum of the fermions irrespective of further redshifts.
 We show the power spectrum of the ideal fermions at the critical point in \Figref{fig:MPS}, together with today's observed baryon power spectrum.
+While the scale invariant power spectrum of the fermions gives a good leading order approximation, it does not coincide with the observed matter power spectrum on small scales.
+Simulations would be necessary to see whether this situation can be improved if the fermions condense to scalars, which plausibly could clump in order to transfer power from larger to smaller scales in the course of the evolution of the universe.